North Korea women's national basketball team

-The North Korea women's national basketball team is the nationally controlled basketball team representing North Korea at international basketball competitions for women.
+The North Korea women's national basketball team (recognized as Korea DPR by FIBA) is the nationally controlled basketball team representing North Korea at international basketball competitions for women.
 It is administered by the Amateur Basketball Association of DPR of Korea.

 Asian championship

 North Korea played in five Asian championships, most recently participating at the 2017 FIBA Asia Women's Cup.

 Current squad

 Roster for the 2017 FIBA Women's Asia Cup.